What Can Managers Do to Positively Impact Employee Engagement?

 What is Employer Engagement and why is it so important?

-These factors range from the employee-manager relationship, to a challenging work environment, a company’s focus on customers, outstanding performance recognition, and career development opportunities.
-By understanding the most important factors that drive engagement, HR leaders are able to develop effective engagement programs.
+Several studies have researched, “What drives engagement?”.
+These factors range from the employee-manager relationship to a challenging work environment, a company’s focus on customers, outstanding performance recognition, and career development opportunities.
+By understanding the most important factors that drive engagement, HR leaders are able to develop more effective engagement programs.

 The costs of disengaged employees and unwanted attrition are well understood.
-According to four recent studies, the impact of lower employee engagement scores is pretty startling:
+According to four different studies, the impact of lower employee engagement scores is pretty startling:

 12% lower profits